Individual Project Rulebook

 random_statefor reproducibility

-3. Technical Report (Due: December 21)
+3. Technical Report (Due: January 11)

-- Length: ~10 pages (excluding code appendix)
+- Length: ~10 pages (min 8 pages excluding references)

 - Format: PDF (use provided Markdown or LaTeX template)

-- Abstract (200 words): Summary of project
+- Abstract: Summary of project (~200 words)

 - Introduction: Research question and motivation

-- Methodology: Data, preprocessing, models, evaluation metrics
+- Methodology: Data, algorithms, models, evaluation approach

-- Results: Tables, figures, findings
+- Results: Tables, figures, findings, interpretation

-- Conclusion: Summary and future work
+- Conclusion: Summary, limitations, future work

 Download templates from the course website:

-- Markdown template β PDF with pandoc
+- Markdown template โ PDF with pandoc

-- LaTeX template β PDF with pdflatex
+- LaTeX template โ PDF with pdflatex

-π§ Technical Requirements
+๐ง Technical Requirements

 Must Have